mtorella/Internet-and-Network-Economics/martas_proposal/README.md

 **NACE → ICIO crosswalk:** Intan-Invest uses NACE Rev.2 sector codes; ICIO uses ISIC Rev.4.
 We map between them manually (e.g. NACE `C29-C30` → ICIO `C29`).
 Where multiple NACE codes map to one ICIO code we average the intensity scores.

+In second_version.py, this is extended with EUKLEMS growth-accounts ICT share for 2021, then combined with the intangibles metric into a composite score (equal-weight and weighted variants).

 ---

 ### Step 5 — Merge and Identify Double Bottlenecks